neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 .. sectionauthor:: Robert Lemke <robert@typo3.org>

-FLOW3 is a package-based system.
-In fact, FLOW3 itself is just a package as well - but obviously an important one.
+TYPO3 Flow is a package-based system.
+In fact, TYPO3 Flow itself is just a package as well - but obviously an important one.
 Packages act as a container for different matters: Most of them contain PHP code which adds certain functionality, others only contain documentation and yet other packages consist of templates, images or other resources.
-The `TYPO3 project`_ will host a package repository which acts as a convenient hub for interchanging FLOW3 based packages with other community members.
+The `TYPO3 project`_ will host a package repository which acts as a convenient hub for interchanging TYPO3 Flow based packages with other community members.

 .. note::

-	At the time of writing the package repository for FLOW3 is still in the planning phase.
+	At the time of writing the package repository for TYPO3 Flow is still in the planning phase.

 Package Locations
 =================